3 March 2026

 Sometimes it means being the calm person in the room when everything feels loud.

-And if nothing else, it can mean that when you look back on your pregnancy and birth, you remember not just what happened...but how loved you felt while it happened.
+And if nothing else, it can mean that when you look back on your pregnancy and birth, you remember not just what happened...but how nurtured you felt while it happened.

 Written By